Suspected Islamists free 1,300 prisoners from east Congo jail | Law-Order

 "The attackers, who came in large numbers, managed to break the door with electrical equipment," Bakwanamaha told Reuters.
 "We believe it was the ADF who did this."
 The Allied Democratic Forces (ADF), a Ugandan armed group active in eastern Congo since the 1990s, has killed more than 1,000 civilians since the start of 2019, according to U.N. figures, despite repeated military campaigns aimed at destroying it.

 Islamic State said fighters from its Central African Province franchise carried out the attack, according to its AMAQ news agency.
 The group has claimed responsibility for several suspected ADF attacks in the past.
-U.N. experts, however, have found no evidence of a direct connection between the two groups.
+But U.N. experts have consistently found that claims ADF is linked to international jihadists are overblown or false, said Dan Fahey, a former U.N. investigator.

 - READ MORE ON: